Supporting each other makes big goals possible

 In their work with districts, regional agencies:

-- provide a strong, shared vision of educational equity;
+- provide a strong, shared vision that supports every student;

-- commit to providing the supports necessary to close equity gaps;
+- commit to providing the supports necessary to close gaps;

-- respond to districts' needs related to their continuous improvement efforts to close equity gaps;
+- respond to districts' needs related to their continuous improvement efforts to close gaps;

 - use a collaborative, systemic approach;